-4.2 The issues identified around not having a FWRA at all, and then a non-compliant FWRA, a lack of P&Ps, followed by non-compliant PCPs, no CMRAs on six files reviewed and a non-compliant template CMRA form, as well as not carrying out source of funds checks on two of the six files reviewed, are serious AML failings, and the conduct had the potential to cause significant harm.
-The firm undertakes the majority of its work in scope of the MLRs 2017, by way of conveyancing.
+4.2 The issues identified around not having any FWRA and then a noncompliant FWRA, a lack of P&Ps and thereafter PCPs, non-compliant CMRAs as well as not carrying out source of funds checks on two of six files, are serious AML failings, and the conduct had the potential to cause significant harm.
+The firm undertakes almost two thirds of its work in scope of the MLRs 2017, by way of conveyancing.
 This had the potential to open up the firm to a significant amount of risk of being exploited by criminals.